garage44/garage44/docs/adr/README.md

-# Expressio Architecture Documentation
+# Garage44 Architecture Documentation

-This directory contains Architecture Decision Records (ADRs) that document the key architectural decisions made during the development of Expressio.
+This directory contains Architecture Decision Records (ADRs) that document the key architectural decisions made during the development of the Garage44 monorepo projects (Expressio, Pyrite, Bunchy, etc.).

 ## What are ADRs?